zhaorufei/easycunit/V0.9/Readme.txt

 ========
 1. Each test is run in a separate process.
 2. Can catch abnormal exit by signal.
+3. Test of executable or .so both supported

 That's all.
 You need NOT to write an alternative main function to call your unit test function and recompile.
 You can keep the unit test code